 So last night an interesting idea popped into my head, a simple solution to help you track who visited your GitHub profile.
 I began thinking of an approach and finally settled on pixel tracking [→].

 which means I will give you an image tag to embed in your GitHub profile README.md ie:

-Also since the width and height of the image is set to 0 they won't even see that it's there, very straightforward.
+Also since the width and height of the image are set to 0 they won't even see that it's there, very straightforward.

 The above is what I got back,

-github-camo is what was sent back as the user agent. so I googled it.
-It turns out to be a proxy server setup by Github, https://external.ink?to=https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-anonymized-urls.
+github-camo was sent back as the user agent [→]. so I googled it.
+It turns out to be a proxy server [→] setup by GitHub, https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-anonymized-urls.

-So basically the URL I used is masked by GitHub so I can't get info from the visitor's browser.
+So basically GitHub requests resources on behalf of the user so I can't get info from the visitor's browser.
 So even the IP I get back is the one from GitHub's server and not the visitor.

-I knew Gmail has this kind of implementation to prevent pixel tracking but I always thought Github, Twitter, etc masked URLs using domains like githubusercontent.com just for CDN purposes, I never thought it was more than just that.
+I knew Gmail had this kind of implementation to prevent pixel tracking but I always thought GitHub, Twitter, etc masked URLs using domains like githubusercontent.com just for CDN purposes, I never thought it was more than just that.

 I am keeping this in mind for future work I will be doing that involves allowing people to embed or share URLs.

 But on the real though, GitHub should give us profile analytics just like they do with repos. :)